UKCloud/documentation/articles/azure/azs-how-setup-recovery.md

     ![List Azure Stack VM Extensions Output](images/azs-browser-replication-source.png)

 7. In Target, select the **subscription** and the **Post-failover resource group** in which you want to create the VMs after failover.
 Choose the **Post-failover deployment model** that you want to use for the failed-over VMs.
-8. Select the Azure storage account in which you want to stored replicated data.
+8. Select the Public Azure storage account in which you want to store replicated data or create a new storage account.
-9. Select Configure now for selected machines to apply the network setting to all machines you select for protection.
-Select Configure later if you want to select the Azure network separately for each machine.
+9. Select **Configure now** for selected machines to apply the network setting to all machines you select for protection.
+Select **Configure later** if you want to select the Azure network separately for each machine.
-10. Select the Azure network and subnet to which Azure VMs connect when they're created after failover.
+10. Select or create a new Azure network and subnet to which Azure VMs connect when they're created after failover.

     ![List Azure Stack VM Extensions Output](images/azs-browser-replication-target.png)

-11. In Physical Machines, click +Physical machine.
-Specify the name of IP address of each machine, and the operating system you want to replicate.
+11. In Physical Machines, click **+Physical machine**.
+Specify the name and IP address of each machine and the operating system you want to replicate.
     * Use the internal IP address of the machine.
     * If you specify the public IP address replication might not work as expected.

     ![List Azure Stack VM Extensions Output](images/azs-browser-replication-machine.png)

 12. In Properties > Configure properties, select the account that the process server will use to automatically install Mobility Service on the machine.
+If the configuration server hasn't sync'd with Public Azure yet no account will appear here.

     ![List Azure Stack VM Extensions Output](images/azs-browser-replication-properties.png)